FedeClaudi/Splines/README.md

 - [x] spline in RGB space
 - [ ] parametrize curves somehow
   - [ ] bspline points are not sampled uniformely!
+- [ ] add methods to evalute curves at a single parmtere value

 # speed
 - [ ] why is PWL so slow to optimize first round?
-- [ ] improve BSpline in-place versino
+- [X] improve BSpline in-place versino

 # tests
 - [x] test piecewise linear on 3D and > 3D